tkindy/website/_posts/2020-05-26-jekyll-serve-mobile.md

 title: Testing a Jekyll site on mobile during development
 ---

 In my last post, I talked about a problem I'd had with flexbox on iOS.
-I'd only found the problem after I'd published my changes, and even though I'm not sure no one's visiting my website, I didn't like the idea of breaking the public version during testing.
+I'd only found the problem after I'd published my changes, and even though I'm sure no one's visiting my website, I didn't like the idea of breaking the public version during testing.

 When I first found the problem, I tried recreating it on my laptop using mobile emulation in Firefox.
 However, the problem wasn't manifesting there.
 I wanted to test out my site locally but on my phone.